Aside from their primary area of focus, the reality is that every enterprise is now also in the software business.

 Security-as-Code fulfills that objective by removing the need for a feedback loop, allowing engineering and security to do their respective jobs effectively and safely without unnecessary back-and-forth.

-Using the Security-as-Code approach can help engineering scale, and the entire modern software development process can stay agile throughout every step.
+Using the Security-as-Code approach can help security scale, and the entire modern software development process can stay agile throughout every step.

 The net result is that both groups can focus on their KPIs while only overlapping when joint projects emerge, not just in the case of an emergency.